 This historical monastery was first founded in 1794 by a group of monks from Mount Athos.
 It played a crucial role in the 1821 revolution which brought independence to Greece.

 Since the monks from Mount Athos did not accept the traditional rites when they founded the monastery, later in 1807, some of the most important leaders of the revolution, including Theodoros Kolokotronis and Andreas Miaoulis took what is referred to as the “Oath of Freedom,” on a newly designed Greek flag.
 It was a white cross on a sky-blue background, which was woven on a loom at the site.

 Because of this one event, there is an enormous difference between this monastery and Mount Athos; women are allowed to enter Evangelistria.

-The Catholicon of the monastery is a Byzantine-style cross-in-square three-aisled church, with three domes, and stands at the centre of the complex.
+The Catholicon of the monastery is a Byzantine-style cross-in-square three-aisled church, with three domes, and stands at the center of the complex.
 The iconostasis is wood carved and bears icons dating from the 17th and 18th centuries.

 Evangelistria monastery hosts loom on which first Greek flag was created

 Vineyards have been created for the production of Alypiakos, a red Muscat that was first produced on the island in the 5th century BC.
 The wine is named after Father Alypos, the fourth abbot of the monastery.
-Output has increased year on year, some of which is used within the Monastery on religious occasions.
+Output has increased year on year, some of which is used within the monastery on religious occasions.

-The Evangelistria Monastery is now a prime tourist destination where people from all over the country and world come to see and learn the rich stories of the birth of modern-day Greece.
+The Evangelistria Monastery is now a prime tourist destination, where people from all over the country and world come to see and learn the rich stories of the birth of modern-day Greece.